 Most websites get thousands of pitches every day, and only the top websites will even read your email.
 In fact, only 15% of pitches are actually read.
 You’re much more likely to get a “Thanks, but no thanks” than a “Let’s partner!”
 And though if you still get a bite from a top editor, you will probably have to rewrite your material or your guest post will be posted with your name in a very unimpressive place – like the bottom of the homepage or in the archives section.
-If you want to guest blog, it’s best to look for websites that accept guest posts is best.
+If you want to guest blog, looking for websites that accept guest posts is best.
 However, you can get connected with a guest post outreach service and let the experts do the needful.

 Use Google Alerts to track down websites that publish articles in your niche.